percent-external/FE-interview-file-browser/README.md

 These are not required but if you found this exercise to be easy or doesn't show off your knowledge enough, feel free to spice it up.
 Some ideas:

 * Can you make the directory listing sortable by the user?
 Allow the user to sort files by type?
 How does this affect pagination?
-* What about making the current directory bookmarkable/allow the browser forward & back buttons to work?
 * The data model could be extended in interesting ways.
+* Can you give the filters a better design?
 * Maybe something should happen when you click a file?